ausaccessfed/dev-portal/docs/_saml-integration/01-overview.md

 architecture:

 - working knowledge of the web server platform,
-- standard OS-level knowledge, sufficient for software installation, configuration file editing andstarting/stopping of processes/services,
+- standard OS-level knowledge, sufficient for software installation, configuration file editing and starting/stopping of processes/services,
 - working knowledge of XML,
 - basic knowledge of public key cryptography,
 - basic understanding of web cookies and redirects,